Wyatt Earp house in Tombstone AZ - it's located just as you enter town.

 Over the years there have been a few different owners of this north side of Fremont Street Wyatt Earp house in Tombstone AZ.
 It has previously been open as a gift shop.
 One time it was a bed and breakfast, I think.

 It's a nice-looking little place.
 And the statue sculpture by Tim Trask is quite pleasing.
 But is it historically accurate?
-There are a few locals who feel they have researched the history, and believe that Wyatt Earp did own this lot and the home on it, as well.5-6
+There are some locals who feel they've researched the history, and believe that Wyatt did own this lot and the home on it, as well.5-6

 Give us your input below if you so wish - we'd love to hear what you think or feel!
 Or if you have access to further documentation that verifies the truth of this north side of Fremont Street Wyatt Earp house in Tombstone AZ!